2 men plead guilty in Atlantic City property scams that totaled almost $600K

-ATLANTIC CITY — Two Atlantic County men entered guilty pleas for pretending to sell real estate in the resort, scamming people out of nearly $600,000, Attorney General Matthew J. Platkin announced Thursday.
+Two Atlantic County men pleaded guilty to pretending to sell real estate in Atlantic City, scamming people out of nearly $600,000, Attorney General Matthew J. Platkin said Thursday.

-Toelk, who was the primary orchestrator of the fraud, admitted to second-degree theft by deception.
-Smith pleaded guilty to third-degree conspiracy.
+Toelk, who was the primary orchestrator of the fraud, pleaded guilty to theft by deception.
+Smith pleaded guilty to conspiracy.

-Platkin said the two scammed multiple investors out of hundreds of thousands of dollars, posing as owners of what turned out to be public property.
-Some of that property was also along the Boardwalk, Platkin added.
+Platkin said the two scammed investors out of hundreds of thousands of dollars, posing as owners of what turned out to be public property.
+Some of that property was along the Boardwalk, Platkin said.

 "Their ruse, along with the paper trail manufactured to support it, were convincing enough that experienced real estate investors became victims,” Platkin said.